Making the Case for Affordable Child Care

 With capable competent child care, women may not suffer from mommy tracking or “the motherhood penalty”.
 This means motherhood wouldn’t count against them during their hiring process.
 How people view moms would change.
 They'd be seen as competent and committed to their work.

 Bloomberg.com recently published an article about how US economists should be concerned about working moms.
-Child care is a big barrier working families face.
-If there was affordable child care fewer women would leave the workforce and continue contributing to the growth of the U.S. economy.
-Paid leave and work flexibility would help, too, but good child care would be the icing on the cake.
+Child care is a big barrier for working families face.
+If there were affordable childcare fewer women would leave the workforce and continue contributing to the growth of the U.S. economy.
+Paid leave and work flexibility would help, too, but good childcare would be the icing on the cake.

 Our Schools Would Be a Safer and More Fun

 We all wish we could all get along.
 In good quality child care, they learn to get along well with their peers.
 Imagine what the world be like if we didn’t have to worry about bullying!
 Without good quality care, kids may lack the understanding to deal with conflict and thus act out.
 We all wish we could all get along.
 In good quality child care programs they learn how to get along well with their peers.

 From the study, we learned those who received affordable good quality care develop into better well-mannered children.
 When they grow up they have a better chance of treating their wives or husbands better and perhaps decrease domestic violence.
 Then their kids would be better off.

 There could be less drug abuse!
 People use drugs to escape their problems.
 With affordable child care, parents would be able to work harder, earn more money, and provide a better upbringing for their child.
 Their reality wouldn’t be one they’d want to run away from!
 This would benefit all children because there may be fewer drug dealers on the block.

 Fast forward 30 years after affordable good quality child care is implemented.
 More competent educated workers would be in the office.
 These good-mannered crime-free individuals would be easier to work with, motivate, and promote.